HarshdeepAthawale/Energy-project/DOCUMENTATION.md

 - Quick access to key features

 #### 2. **About Page**
-Provides comprehensive information about the SmartWaste initiative.
+Provides comprehensive information about the EcoBin initiative.

 **Content Includes:**
 - **Problem Statement**: Statistics on India's waste management challenges